xinni-lee/Google-Cloud-Skill-Boost/README.md

-# Google-Data-Analyst
+# Google Data Analyst Learning
-Google Cloud Skill Boost
+Google Cloud Skill Boost using BigQuery
+Let's learn together!
+Follow the queries for challenge labs
+If you find this helpful, please star ⭐ it!